thomashillen/flask_chat_app/README.md

 # NYU Classroom Chat App - Flask, SocketIO

-## Isabella Malixi and Thomas Hillenmeyer
+#### Isabella Malixi and Thomas Hillenmeyer - Computer Networking - Spring 2021

 This is a simple chat application which uses Python, Flask and Socket IO.